bmos/FG-Forge-Updater/README.md

 use [here](https://github.com/FG-Unofficial-Developers-Guild/FG-CoreRPG-Extraplanar-Containers/blob/main/.github/workflows/release.yml).

 > [!WARNING]
-> At the moment, this will only work for the first page of 100 items found on a Forge account.

-> [!WARNING]
 > Markdown parsing is not quite as permissive as GitHub.
-If you use tables, you must have an empty line directly before
+> If you use tables, you must have an empty line directly before them.
-> them.

 > [!WARNING]
 > FG Forge does not allow inline images.
 To work around this, images are replaced by links using the image's alt text.
-> To ensure this can work, be sure to configure alt text on your README images and reference them via URL (not relative
+> To ensure this can work, be sure to configure alt text on your README images and reference them via URL (not relative file paths).
-> file paths).

 ## Getting Started / Before Using

-To run this code, you'll need to have Python 3.11, 3.12, or 3.13 installed on your machine.
+To run this code, you'll need to have Python 3.11, 3.12, 3.13, or 3.14 installed on your machine.
 You'll also need to install the required packages by running the following commands from inside the project folder:

 ```shell
 pip install -U pip uv